Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Methodology

 {\bf \decimal:} Digits are represented in the Hindu–Arabic numeral form (also called decimal form).

-{\bf \character:} Digits are separated by a white space, thus allowing the model to work on vectors that always represent single digits.
+{\bf \character:} Digits are separated by a white space, thus allowing the model to work on embeddings that always represent single digits.

 {\bf \fixedCharacter:} In the character representation above, it is hard to determine the significance of a digit by relative position embeddings because relative positions change on a per example basis.
-For example, the least significant digits are in the third and sixth positions in the sequence ``What is 5 plus 3 2 ?''.
-However, the least significant digits are in the fourth and seventh positions in the sequence ``What is 3 2 plus 1 5 ?''.
-We conjecture that it is easier to learn the significance of each digit if they always occupy the same absolute position in the sequence.
-To achieve this, we introduce the \fixedCharacter representation in which numbers have the same maximum number of digits.
-For example, if this number is four, then ``32'' is represented as ``0 0 3 2''.
+To address this, we introduce the \fixedCharacter representation in which numbers have the same maximum number of digits.

 {\bf \underscore:} Digits are separated by an underscore token.
-A possible advantage of this representation is that model can learn to find the significance of a digit by counting the number of underscores to the right until the least significant digit.
+A possible advantage of this representation is that the model can learn to find the significance of a digit by counting the number of underscores to the right until the least significant digit.

-{\bf \words:} Numbers are converted to words using the \textit{num2words} package.\footnote{\url{https://github.com/savoirfairelinux/num2words}} We can anticipate two advantages in this representation:\ (1) the T5 model was pretrained on large amounts of textual data, so it likely knows that ``hundred'' is larger than ``ten''~\citep{zhang2020language}; (2) Digits are surrounded by tokens that describe their significance (``hundred'', ``thousand'', etc.), thus making it easier to find which two digits in the input sequence should be added (or subtracted).
+{\bf \words:} Numbers are converted to words using the \textit{num2words} package.\footnote{\url{https://github.com/savoirfairelinux/num2words}} We can anticipate two advantages in this representation:\ (1) the T5 model was pretrained on large amounts of textual data, so it likely knows that ``hundred'' is larger than ``ten''~\citep{zhang2020language}; (2) digits are surrounded by tokens that describe their significance (``hundred'', ``thousand'', etc.), thus making it easier to find which two digits in the input sequence should be added (or subtracted).

 {\bf \tenBased:} Digits are separated by powers of 10, which we call position tokens.
 This representation allows the model to find the significance of a digit by simply inspecting its left or right tokens.